How To Use Your Brand Style Guide To Build Brand Recognition

-If your brand is represented by a soft pastel color palette you don’t want to add dark moody images that don’t reflect your brand, and vice versa.
+If your brand is represented by a soft pastel color palette you don’t want to add dark moody images that don’t reflect your

-marketing your business or posting to social media I always recommend taking a look at your style guide to make sure it’s on brand.
+Your brand style guide is your cheat sheet to keeping your brand on track and consistent.
+Before marketing your business or posting to social media I always recommend taking a look at your style guide to make sure it’s on brand.
 And when you hire a designer, a virtual assistant, or anyone else to help out with your business your brand style guide is a great way for them to have a reference for staying on brand.

 Do you have a brand style guide?
 How do you use it to build your brand recognition?